-4. Peace – “There can be no sustainable development without peace and no peace with sustainable development … foster peaceful peaceful, just, and inclusive societies”
+4. Peace – “There can be no sustainable development without peace and no peace without sustainable development … foster peaceful, just, and inclusive societies”

-5. Partnerships – “a spirit of strengthened global solidarity” – collaboration across geographies and sectores.
+5. Partnerships – “a spirit of strengthened global solidarity” – collaboration across geographies and sectors.

 The Imperative Call to Action for Executive Leadership and Attention to Organizational Culture